Teodor II Muzaka

-Teodor II Muzaka was member of the Muzaka family, Albanian nobles who ruled the Principality of Muzaka.
-He died fighting during the Battle of Kosovo in 1389 on the side of the anti-Ottoman coalition led by Lazar of Serbia.
+Teodor II Muzaka (Teodor Muzaka), was an Albanian Prince from the House of Muzaka, he was the Lord of Berat and Lord of Myzeqe.

 Life

-Theodor Muzaka came from the noble Muzaka family, who were wealthy in central Albania.
-In 1372 Theodor succeeded his late father in the Principality of Muzaka.
-The capital of the principality, Berat, fell to the Serbs in 1345 together with Valona by the Serbian army leader Kersak.
-In 1346, John Komnenos Asen, brother-in-law of the Serbian Tsar Stefan Uroš IV Dušan, was appointed governor in Berat.
-Berat did not to come under the control of the Muzaka family again until 1396.
+Teodor II Muzaka was born into the House of Muzaka as the second son of Andrea II Muzaka and Euphemia Mataranga, who was from the Mataranga family.

+Upon the death of his father Andrea II, his lands were divided among his three sons, Gjin I, Teodor II and Stoya.

+Gjin inherited the majority of his father’s holdings, except for Berat, Myzeqe, and Kastoria.
+Teodor received Berat and Myzeqe, while Stoya inherited Kastoria along with its associated villages and estates.

 Between 1383 and 1384, Theodor II, together with his brother Stoya and the monk Dionysius, had a Greek Orthodox church (Church of St. Athanasius of Mouzaki) built in Kastoria, which was dedicated to Athanasius the Great.

 Succession

-After the death of Theodor II, the rule in the Principality of Muzaka passed over to his nephew Theodor III Muzaka.
-This could only happen because his only son Nicola must have been dead at the time or was held captive by his aunt Comita Muzaka.
+He died fighting during the Battle of Kosovo in 1389 on the side of the anti-Ottoman coalition led by Lazar of Serbia.
+After his death the rule of his domain passed over to his nephew Teodor III Muzaka.
+This could only happen because his only son Nicola must have been dead at the time or was held captive by his aunt Comita.